 Which Is Better Princess Cut or Round Diamond?

 At the end of the day, only you can decide which stone is the right one for you.
-Princess or round, your personal taste will determine the best center stone for your engagement ring.
-Just be sure to keep important factors like lifestyle and budget in mind when making your decision.
+Princess cut lab created diamond rings or circle cut engagement rings, your personal taste will determine the best center stone for your engagement ring.
+Just be sure to keep important factors like lifestyle and budget in mind when deciding.
+If you’re still deciding between a mined diamond or a lab grown diamond and want a more sustainable engagement ring, we believe a lab grown diamond is the best choice.